 Beautiful Carving Starts with a Keen Edge

-Learn to sharpen a curved gouge and you’ll be able to handle most carving tools.
+Once you've learned to sharpen a curved gouge, you’ll be able to handle most carving tools.

 Synopsis: Don’t let the mechanics of how to sharpen a gouge keep you from using your carving tools.
 This article will teach you how to sharpen a curved gouge, one of carving’s most basic and useful tools.
 Dan Faia takes you through the process of grinding a smooth bevel on a grinding wheel, honing the tool on a set of oilstones, and stropping to a fine edge.